When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 The reign of Emperor Nicholas I is often called the apogee of autocracy.
 Indeed, the front facade of the Russian Empire has never been so brilliant, and its international prestige so high, as in the era of Nicholas I.

-However, its internal inconsistency is striking.
-The golden age of Russian culture, the first railways, the systematization of laws.
-Formation of the ideological basis of the Russian autocracy, a number of important reforms in various areas of society.
-The defeat of the Decembrist movement, the harsh persecution of dissent, the oppressive dominance of bureaucratic routine, the Hungarian campaign of the Russian army in 1849 and the failure in the Crimean War as a kind of result of the reign of Nicholas I. And in all this one can find traces of his personal participation, the manifestation of his common sense and spiritual limitations , unbending will and capricious stubbornness, worldly good nature and petty suspiciousness.
+However, her internal inconsistency is striking.
+The golden age of Russian culture, the first railways, systematization of laws.
+Formalization of the ideological basis of the Russian autocracy, a number of important reforms in various areas of social life.
+The defeat of the Decembrist movement, the harsh persecution of dissent, the oppressive dominance of bureaucratic routine, the Hungarian campaign of the Russian army in 1849 and the failure in the Crimean War as a kind of result of the reign of Nicholas I. And in all this one can find traces of his personal participation, manifestations of his common sense and spiritual limitations , unyielding will and capricious stubbornness, worldly good nature and petty suspiciousness.

-The private life and public activities of Nicholas I, his character, habits, relationships with a variety of people are reflected in no less than 300 diaries and memoirs of his contemporaries.
+The private life and government activities of Nicholas I, his character, habits, relationships with a wide variety of people were reflected in no less than 300 diaries and memoirs of his contemporaries.

-Statesmen and generals, writers and poets, visiting foreign and court ladies wrote about Nicholas I.
+Statesmen and generals, writers and poets, visiting foreigners and court ladies wrote about Nicholas I.

-There is still no truly scientific biography of Nicholas I. On the other hand, all aspects of Nicholas's domestic policy have been studied in detail, although somewhat one-sidedly, with an emphasis on exposing punitive (gendarmerie, censorship, and other) terror.
-The most informative reviews of Nikolaev's domestic policy are in the 85th lecture of the fifth volume of the "Course of Russian History" by V.O.
-Klyuchevsky, and from Soviet literature in "Essays" and "Lectures" on the history of the USSR S.B.
+There is still no truly scientific biography of Nicholas I. But all aspects of Nicholas’s internal policy have been studied in detail, albeit somewhat one-sidedly, with an emphasis on exposing punitive (gendarmerie, censorship, etc.) terror.
+The most informative reviews of Nikolaev internal policy are in the 85th lecture of the fifth volume of the “Course of Russian History” by V.O.
+Klyuchevsky, and from Soviet literature in “Essays” and “Lectures” on the history of the USSR by S.B.
 Okun and in the monograph by A.S.
 Nifontov "Russia in 1848".

-In the literature on the foreign policy of Nicholas I, the deep and bright work of A.V.
-Fadeev.
-An overview of the same was written by N.S.
+In the literature on the foreign policy of Nicholas I, the deep and brilliant work of A.V. stands out.
+Fadeeva.
+N.S. wrote a review about the same thing.
 Kinyapin, and the intervention of tsarism against the Hungarian revolution was studied by R.A.
 Averbukh.

 The Nikolaev reforms do not arouse much interest among historians.
-Only the reform of P.D.
+Only the P.D. reform has been thoroughly studied.
 Kiseleva.
-The classic work of N.M.
-Druzhinin.
-It exhaustively examines the prerequisites, meaning and consequences of Kiselev's reform as a serious, carefully thought out, but, nevertheless, obviously doomed to failure attempt by tsarism to find a way out of the imminent crisis of the feudal-serf system without destroying its foundations.
+The classic work of N.M. is dedicated to her.
+Druzhinina.
+It exhaustively examines the prerequisites, meaning and consequences of Kiselev’s reform as a serious, carefully thought-out, but, nevertheless, obviously doomed to failure attempt of tsarism to find a way out of the urgent crisis of the feudal-serf system without destroying its foundations.

 Bibliography